open-ephys/ONI/source/hw-spec/controller/channels/write_channel.rst

   possibility of dropping frames (e.g: receiving a frame while one is being processed)

+.. _write-chan-sync:

-- The devices accepting data from the write channel MAY inform the host about their internal state so a host application can adjust the production rate of write frames accordingly.
+- Devices that accept data from the write channel MAY inform the host about their internal state so a host application can adjust the production rate of write frames accordingly.
 If used, this mechanism MUST use existing channels (e.g. Register or Read channels), MUST NOT directly affect the operation of